SerjSX/pSearch/README.md

 Searching in ALL sites is time consuming, especially with slow wifi connections.
 I removed the button All from the Shortcuts, since it would be more efficient to strategically search in a category.
 However, you can still use "all" in the site input box to search everywhere since it is also a good way to test if all sites are working properly.

 ## Requirements and Running
 This software uses <a href="https://pypi.org/project/beautifulsoup4/" target="_blank">BeautifulSoup</a> and <a href="https://pypi.org/project/customtkinter/" target="_blank">CustomTkinter</a>.
+The program also uses https://github.com/Akascape/CTkScrollableDropdown to have the combobox auto show and search to find a website easily.

 Use this command within the extracted folder to install everything from the requirements.txt file, or you can manually from PyPI:

     pip install -r requirements.txt